Adonijah01/adonijah01.github.iocorrect/_posts/TEMPLATE.md

 category: "HackTheBox"
 tags: [HTB, Boot2Root, Penetration Testing, Writeup]
 active: true  # Set to true for active machines, false for retired machines
+retire_date: YYYY-MM-DD  # The date when the machine will be retired (format: YYYY-MM-DD)
 ---

 ## Introduction